goutamhegde002/World-Clock-App/README.md

 ## **License**

-  This project is licensed under the GNU License - see the LICENSE file for details.
+  This project is licensed under the Apache License - see the LICENSE file for details.

 ## **Acknowledgments**